 In this group is also a small and narrow boomerang (18″ long) and a shield which is “poorly shaped”.

-On a large rock surface in the north-western corner (separated by a narrow crevice) is a goanna.
+On a large rock surface in the north-western corner (separated by a narrow crevice) is what may be a goanna (Fred McCarthy) or a possum (Bob Pankhurst; his photo used below).

 It’s depicted standing upright and with “an irregular neck as if swallowing food”.
 It has a slightly curved leg with three big, pointed toes.